 The bottom line?
 Check your carrier bills regularly for back charges.
 If you discover a recurring problem, take steps to correct it through technology, new procedures, improved employee training or all of the above.

 Most back-charges can be prevented, even mid-sized shippers can easily spend $2 million-$4 million per year in shipping with the small package shippers.
 Just 2% in unexpected back charges can be costing you $40,000 to $80,000 per year or more.
 Most business owners and managers would rather save that $200,00 - $400,000 over the next five years.

 Contact us to find out more.

-Greg Marone is a transportation management expert with 30 years of experience in shipping and supply chain operations and technology.
+Greg Marone is a logistics expert with decades of experience in shipping operations and technology.
 CLS has worked with many companies to streamline workflow and improve productivity in the warehouse through the combination of streamlined workflows integrated with multi-carrier shipping software, integrated pack/ship stations, data collection solutions and more.

 Topics: carrier freight charges,multi-carrier shipping software,reduce shipping costs,